Updated: February 8th, 2018

-At one point during the trip we came upon a pod of pilot whales, because as I said, Hawaii is just like the most magical place ever.
+At one point while snorkeling in Hawaii we came upon a pod of pilot whales, because as I said, Hawaii is just like the most magical place ever.
 Our guides explained the less-than-friendly nature of pilot whales and their affinity for violently dragging snorkelers down to the depths of the ocean.
 They also explained how pods of pilot whales are almost always trailed by schools of hungry whitetip reef sharks, their fearless little buddies*.
 So naturally I couldn’t wait to get in!
 The other snorkelers on our boat were shaking in their flippers and fiercely refusing to go near the water.
 WIMPS!
 My husband and I couldn’t get in the water fast enough.

 As soon as we entered the water the whales started to dive and treated us to the most ridiculously badass experience.
 The entire pod dove down and swam directly under us, babies and all.
 If you are ever rewarded with this opportunity, take it!
 Don’t be the weenies on the boat.
 I was stunned.
 Completely speechless.
 I’ve never felt more alive!
 All other clichés!
 How often do you get the chance to swim in the ocean surrounded by whales?
 Of course I’m jumping in!
 8-year-old me would have been crying hysterically with excitement, 30-year-old me was able to keep her shit together.